Expertise: Entrepreneurship, Innovation, Strategy, New Venture Creation

 Larry’s business experience includes two consulting startups, new venture investing, as well as international consulting and management positions in the aerospace, environmental technology, and television/film sectors.

-Lead in today’s changing business environment; think strategically, cultivate talent, and develop practical solutions to the challenges your organization is facing today.
+Lead complex change in a disrupted business environment and develop practical solutions to the challenges your organization is facing today.

 London, Ontario, Canada